GDC-ConsumerEdge/parameter-store/README.md

 ### Dev Hacks

-I have Postgres running on my cloudtop while I dev locally, so I port-forward to psql on the cloudtop:
+I have Postgres running on a remote Linux device (called `cloudtop`) while I develop locally, so I port-forward to psql on that device:

 ```shell
 ssh -TL 5432:localhost:5432 cloudtop